When it comes to Key Performance Indicators (KPIs) for software development, I’m a bit hesitant to wholeheartedly endorse all of them.

 When pulse survey data show high levels of happiness and wellbeing, they directly impact motivation and productivity.
 The overall result?
 High retention, better collaboration, and solid teamwork.

 I love it when people say, “Trust the data!”
-We should, of course, trust the data, but I’m not going to use all of it, especially the data that doesn’t help my engineering managers and technical team leads lead their developers with compassion, context, and a sense of direction.
+We should, of course, trust the data, but I'm not going to use all of it, especially the data that doesn't serve our software development projects or help my engineering managers and technical team leads lead their developers with compassion, context, and a sense of direction.

 If you'd like to know more about how to discuss happiness and wellbeing in a one-on-one meeting, check out this post here.